toddsundsted/ktistec/README.md

 ### Control over comment visibility

-Ktistec promotes healthy dialog.
-Ktistec allows you to control which replies to your posts are public and visible to anonymous users, and which are private.
+Ktistec promotes healthy dialog and gives you comprehensive control over content visibility.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/b70e69.png" width=460>

+Control which replies to your posts are public and visible to anonymous users, and which are private.

+Mark posts as sensitive using the content warning checkbox in the editor.
+Sensitive posts are hidden behind a summary that readers can click to reveal the content.

+Send private messages directly to specific users with proper visibility controls.

 ### Pretty URLs